UkoeHB/bevy_girk/USAGE.md

 The game framework exposes a small API to support your game logic.

+- **`GameFwConfig`**: Bevy resource that can be used to get the game's tick rate.
-- **`GameFwConfig`**: Bevy resource created by your `GameFactory`.
-Can be used to iterate the client list within the game.
+- **`GameFwClients`**: Bevy resource that can be used to iterate the client list within the game.
 - **`GameFwTick`**: Bevy resource that records the current game tick.
 See the `GameFwTickPlugin` code docs for more details.
-- **`GameInitProgress`**: Bevy component on an entity spawned by the framework at startup.
+- **`GameInitProgress`**: Bevy component on a replicated entity spawned by the framework at startup with global visibility.
 It tracks the total initialization progress of all clients while the game is initializing.
-The entity includes `Replication` and `vis!(Global)` by default but `GameInitProgress` is *not* registered for replication.
-If you register `GameInitProgress` for replication then clients can use this entity to track global loading progress.
-If replicated, the client framework will automatically reset the progress when the client disconnects.
+The client framework will automatically reset the replicated progress when the client disconnects.
 - **`GameFwSet`**: Ordinal system set that runs in `Update`.
 It contains all `GameFwTickSet`s.
     - **`GameFwTickSet`**: Ordinal system sets for game app logic.
 All game code should go in these sets.
     - Client requests are handled by `ClientRequestHandler` between `GameFwTickSet::Start` and `GameFwTickSet::PreLogic`.
 We consider request handling to be *within* the game app tick protocol, so we allow logic to be inserted before it.